-He didn’t just throw him under the bus, either.
-He convinces him to make a full, taped confession right in the principal’s office with Parnassus standing right beside him.
+He didn’t just throw Lemmy under the bus, either.
+Parnassus convinces him to make a full, taped confession right in the principal’s office with Parnassus standing right beside him.
 What a prick.

 There were a couple of decent jokes like the cardboard boxes Fillmore runs into when he’s chasing ‘Ingrid’ have the words ‘Cliche Box co.’ on them, and the Safety Patrol in Tennessee not only uses horses, but their stable is in the Safety Patrol room.
 That does not, in any way, help this episode, though.

 Such a shame.
 The potential of a backstory episode is so vast yet this is what we get.
 I hope we see more of Wayne and even Parnassus in the future, but as it stands, this episode was incredibly disappointing and just flatout not good.